jwulf/joshwulf.com/content/blog/2020/03/camunda-cloud-connection-2.md

 The GrpcClient already emits events.
 You can chain event listeners to instances of ZBClient and ZBWorker to react to connection ('ready') and disconnection ('error') events already.
 I can't change the names of those, because they are a public API.

+_Update: man, emitting an 'error' event caused my program to inexplicably crash and had me debugging for 30 minutes.
+Eventually, I tracked it down, and consulted the README - the event is `connectionError`.
+[Emitting 'error' with no listeners throws](https://medium.com/better-programming/using-events-in-node-js-the-basics-9a9c44dcbe30)._

 I should namespace events for the Middleware so it clear where they are going, rather than using plain strings.

 I will have to redirect all events through the middleware, actually - otherwise custom listeners on clients connected to Camunda Cloud will not get the benefit of the middleware.